 Advance Liquid Logic, a Research Triangle Park firm spun out of Duke University with the help of a Biotechnology Center loan, uses nano-sized droplets of blood for high-speed diagnostic tests.
 It’s called “lab-on-a-chip” technology, because it shrinks big jobs into miniscule spaces.

 Advance Liquid Logic is one of some 75 N.C. companies wielding nanotechnology applications.
 And because the possibilities for more are almost endless, North Carolina intends to be a big player in the nano world.

 - The University of North Carolina System has launched a $65 million Joint School of Nanoscience and Nanoengineering in Greensboro.
 The school, a collaboration between North Carolina A&T State University and the University of North Carolina at Greensboro, is one of fewer than 10 schools nationally offering degree programs in nanotechnology.

-- The North Carolina Biotechnology Center has helped launch the NC Center of Innovation for Nanobiotechnology (COIN) to help create more jobs from the output of academic and commercial labs across the state.
+- The North Carolina Biotechnology Center has helped launch the NC Center of Innovation Network (NC COIN) - an organization dedicated to helping accelerate the translation of nanobiotechnology innovations from academic and commercial labs across the state.